MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator2/DETAILS.md

 ### Application Task

-> Writes the desired message to EEPROM 3 click board and reads it back every 2 seconds.
+> Writes the desired message to EEPROM 3 Click board and reads it back every 2 seconds.
 > All data is being displayed on the USB UART where you can track the program flow.

 ```c